AEG Europe Announces Most Sustainable Festival Season to Date

-American Express Presents BST Hyde Park unveils new green initiatives, including carbon removals and menu labelling; Partnerships with Keep Britain Tidy and Lowr strengthen efforts to minimise environmental impact.
+American Express Presents BST Hyde Park unveiled new green initiatives, including carbon removals and menu labelling; Partnerships with Keep Britain Tidy and Lowr strengthen efforts to minimise environmental impact

 Sustainability is a key driver behind the company's business decisions and with several new environmentally responsible initiatives in place, the company has heralded the 2024 season as their most sustainable run of festivals to date.
 From removing carbon emissions to partnerships with Lowr and Keep Britain Tidy, the company's efforts illustrate their commitment to catalysing the influence of live entertainment to preserve the planet and safeguard it for future generations.